lionelsaxer/Jobs_Data_Analysis_Project/README.md

 </p>

 **Insights**:
-- The average salary is highest for Data Scientists and lowest for Business Analysts.
+- The average salary is highest for 🧑‍🔬 Data Scientists and lowest for 👨‍💼 Business Analysts.
 - The difference in average salary between 🧑‍🔬 Data Scientists and 👨‍💼 Business Analysts (or 🧑‍💻 Data Analysts) is much larger than the difference in average salary between 👨‍💼 Business Analysts and 🧑‍💻 Data Analysts.
-- All roles are well paid with an average salary of over 80'000 USD per year.
+- All roles pay well with an average salary of over 80'000 USD per year.

 ### 2. Top Skills per Role
-To reveal the top desired skills for Business Analysts, Data Analysts, and Data Scientists, I again filter for these roles and focus on onsite, full-time jobs using a CTE.
+To reveal the top desired skills for Business Analysts, Data Analysts, and Data Scientists, I filter for these roles and focus on onsite, full-time jobs using a CTE.
 As the skills required for a specific job are contained in two other tables, I join them with the CTE.

 ```sql
 -- CTE to filter the jobs, i.e., only looking at onsite and full-time jobs for BA, DA and DSc